Let’s face it: being assigned group projects is something many of us dread.

 This person will try and set a schedule for everyone and will likely follow up on the status of all work.

 How to handle it: Be open about your schedule and responsibility around the due date of the project.
 Don’t ignore this person when they’re requesting info.
 However, if they start to follow up before a deadline, you can politely reply that you’re working on your part and you’ll notify them when it’s complete.

 If this is you: Your organization skills will serve you well in many contexts and keep the project on track.
 Make sure you listen to your group members and set a schedule that works for everyone, not just yourself.

-This person will promise an amazing hand-made paper mache model or their connection to a top music producer.
-However it will soon become apparent that they can’t quite deliver on what they said they would.
+This person will promise an amazing hand-made paper maché model or insist they have a connection to a top music producer.
+However, it will soon become apparent that they can’t quite deliver on what they said they would.

 If this is you: Know your skill set and offer accordingly.
 Don’t promise something you can’t deliver.
 This is not fair to your group members, so make sure you actually pull through on what you say you will.

 This person will sit quietly in group meetings and often may not offer their help, but will accept the work that’s assigned to them.

 How to handle it: Shyness doesn’t mean they don’t have ideas—sometimes people are simply uncomfortable with speaking out.
 Ask this person directly if they have any opinions or ideas.
 Don’t ask “yes” or “no” questions, but phrase things in a positive manner that encourages a more detailed response.